react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-events.md

 ### `navigation.addListener`

-Inside a screen, you can add listeners on the `navigation` prop with the `addListener` method.
+Inside a screen, you can add listeners on the `navigation` object with the `addListener` method.
 The `addListener` method takes 2 arguments: type of the event, and a callback to be called on the event.
 It returns a function that can be called to unsubscribe from the event.

 Example: